aghie/disco2labels/README.md

 - To install discodop follow [these instructions](https://github.com/andreasvc/disco-dop) (used to evaluate the models and optionally for model selection).

-- To install external resources used in this paper that you might need (e.g. embeddings, PoS taggers or templates for training configurations) execute `./download.sh`.
+- To install the resources used in this paper (e.g. embeddings, PoS taggers or templates for training configurations) execute `sh download.sh`.

 - We released as well a few pretrained parsing models, check [the pretrained parsing models section](#pretrained-parsing-models).